OpenMW/openmw/README.txt

 ============

 Currently supported platforms are Windows, Linux and FreeBSD.
-Most testing has been on Windows XP and Ubuntu 8.04.
+Most testing is on Ubuntu 8.04 and Windows XP Professional (in that order).

 For instructions, see one of the following: